JackSzwergold/Writing/memories/Look at What You Can Do.md

 I stopped what I was doing, politely smiled and waved at them, put my headphones back on and then quickly got back to work.
 They then shifted their drunken welcome wagon over to Rob’s office, greeted him as they did me but then started to give him drunkn grief about him not going out to drink with them.

-joke about him not going out to drink, “I mean Jews don’t drink, right?”
-Todd says in a jokey menacing way shifting his eyes to me and Rob while he said it.
+Within seconds of them saying Rob should drink more, Todd blurted out, “I mean Jews don’t drink, right?”

+in a jokey menacing way shifting his eyes to me and Rob while he said it.

 I smirked, took a deep breath and went back to work.